Lightmann/GraphModel_for_CNTDesign/Readme.md

 Folder for the main code.

+## CNT_Tasks

+Scripts and results for evaluating scores of graph models, and scripts to reproduce the reported results.

 ## CNT_Demo

-A demo to run the code.

-## CNT_Tasks

-Scripts and results for evaluating scores of graph models.
+Demo to use the code and the CNT dataset -- will be updated progressively.